 [ Want to build a Netflix-like online video streaming service with support for high dynamic range, 4K, and adaptive bit rate management!
 Try Muvi. ]

 5. Enhancing User Engagement

 From an engagement perspective, there’s a lot more to talk about.
 Today’s customers are empowered.
 They interact with multiple devices for purposes like entertainment, connecting with others and adding values to their lives.
-From Samsung to LG, smart TV manufacturers are looking to deliver not just connected experiences but a smart, connected home, creating an ecosystem that’s hard to beat.
+From Samsung to LG tv Streaming App Development, smart TV manufacturers are looking to deliver not just connected experiences but a smart, connected home, creating an ecosystem that’s hard to beat.
 For instance, your photos may be stored on your computer in the study, but you can view them on a smart TV in your lounge!
 This new-age continuum of engagement will help smart TVs deepen their relationship with consumers and make the fragmented viewing experience a thing of the past.